 In early March 2020, college campuses across the region made the tough decision to switch to remote learning for the rest of the spring semester to slow the spread of COVID-19.
 Students were thrown into a whole new world, with varied feelings of uncertainty and fear.
 Fast forward eight weeks or so, so many students struggled to cope and have grappled with withdrawing from classes or taking incompletes.
 Their educational trajectory truly affected.

-For students in the new college degree program partnership (JEVS+SNHU) between JEVS Human Services and Southern New Hampshire University, there were some similar feelings of lost hope, despite the program already being completely online and access to technology not an issue.
+For students in the new EduConnect college degree partnership with Southern New Hampshire University, there were some similar feelings of lost hope, despite the program already being completely online and access to technology not an issue.
 What factor has contributed to students keeping on pace during these stressful weeks?
 A coach from JEVS.

 Karen and Jabari are the program’s two coaches.
 They truly have a passion for helping their students succeed.
 Before the pandemic outbreak, the coaches were required to reach out to their student caseloads around once a week.
 They had provided in-person support, but were also available to connect with students remotely to assist with assignment deadlines, navigating the online platform, and advisement.